-Sally Turner, Ed.D, NCC, CASAC graduated May 1996 Doctor of Education, Counseling and Psychology in Education from the University of South Dakota.
+Sally Turner, Ed.D, NCC, CASAC graduated from the University of South Dakota (May, 1996) with Doctor of Education, Counseling and Psychology in Education.
 In addition, she holds a Master of Arts, Educational Psychology and Counseling from the University of South Dakota (Aug.
 1993), Bachelor of Science, Applied Health with major in Alcohol and Drug Studies from the University of South Dakota (May 1991), and an Associate of Arts, Nursing from the University of South Dakota (May 1970).

 During her career, Sally has been honored as the Knapp Scholarship Recipient (1995), Outstanding Doctoral Graduate, Division of Counseling and Psychology, University of South Dakota (1996), and received the 2000 Howard B. Smith Distinguished Service Award by the South Dakota Mental Health Counselors Association.
 In 2008 she was presented the SUNY Fredonia President's Award for Excellence for significant contributions to the campus community.

-Sally has two grown children and one granddaughter.
+Sally has two grown children and two granddaughters and two step grandsons.
 She enjoys throwing pottery, reading, bird feeding, cooking, and gardening.

 [ Back To Top ]